Lakeview

 Skills

-98% Percent of students are satisfied that Family Teachers have taught them how to accept feedback, follow instructions, get along with others, care for belongings and create good study habits.
+98% Percent of students are satisfied that Teen LIFE Coaches have taught them how to accept feedback, follow instructions, get along with others, care for belongings and create good study habits.